 Helping out is always more fun when you know it’s a well run campaign, and the leaflets artworked by Vijay Naidu are up to his usual excellent standards too.
 The dogs were all even politely noisy well in advance of the door being reached and the cats all suitably cute.
 (I suspect they knew I had a smartphone on me and were trying to inducing me into putting a photo of them on the internet.)

-Polling day is this Thursday (11th October) and details of how to help are on Flock Together.
+Polling day is this Thursday (11th October).